tearflake/sexpression/docs/sexpression.md

 ## 3. formal definition

 In computer science, syntax of a language is a set of acceptable expressions defined by a grammar.
-We bring the syntax of *Sexpression* in a relaxed kind of Backus-Naur form syntax rules:
+We bring the syntax of *S-expression* in a relaxed kind of Backus-Naur form syntax rules:

 ```
          <start> := <whitespace>* <element> <whitespace>*